CyrexEnterprise/gulp-donderstarter/README.md

 ## Gulp tasks
 - **gulp** will build the files inside the /dist folder and perform a watch.
 You are ready to start developing
+- **gulp build** will build the files inside the /dist folder.
+No watcher.
 - **gulp clean** will clean the dist folder
 - **gulp release** will do the same build but with a js uglify in the end